brsnik/dynamic-dns-in-firewall/README.md

-# dynamic_dns_in_firewall
 Allow traffic from a Dynamic DNS Domain with a Dynamic IP Address

+Currently only works with UFW, but could be easily adapted to IPTABLES.
+Feel free to contribute!